engramic/engramic/README.md

 # Engramic: Build Apps that Answer, Learn, and Remember

 ## What is Engramic?
 Engramic is an advanced system designed to enhance AI applications with sophisticated context management and memory capabilities.
-Unlike conventional RAG implementations, Engramic goes beyond simple retrieval and response by integrating memory and learning mechanisms, enabling applications to synthesize their data, improving it's undersanding over time.
+Unlike conventional RAG implementations, Engramic goes beyond simple retrieval and response by integrating memory and learning mechanisms, enabling applications to synthesize their data, improving its undersanding over time.

 ## Core Features
 - **Context Management**: Maintain and utilize contextual awareness across multiple interactions.
 - **Long-Term Memory**: Store and recall relevant information dynamically for more natural and intelligent responses.
+- **Procedural Memory**: Store and recall procedural memories that perform specialized skills.
 - **Learning Capability**: Adapt over time based on interactions and inputs.

 ## Development Status
 We are in early stages of development and platform testing is limited.
+Engramic should be considered experimental.
 Core concepts are in place, but the system is still evolving.
 We encourage developers and researchers to follow our progress and contribute to shaping the future of Engramic.

 There is currently no support for the following: